Safer recruitment Vetting, disclosure and barring checks

-Checks you would request for employment which does not involve working with children.
-Gives details of police convictions, cautions, reprimands and warnings.
+These are the checks you would request for employment which does not involve working with children.
+They give details of police convictions, cautions, reprimands and warnings.

 What is “regulated activity”?

-Regulated activity with children means carrying out any of the following activities frequently (at least twice a week or 4 times a month):
+Regulated activity with children means carrying out any of the following activities frequently (more than 3 days in a 30 day period):